TheoBrigitte/kimsufi-notifier/front/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+# Frontend for kimsufi-notfier

+The website is hosted at: https://kimsufi-notifier.theobrigitte.com

 ## Getting Started

-First, run the development server:
+1. Run the development server with:

 ```bash
 npm run dev